Serena Williams offers support for ‘truly noble’ Meghan after Oprah Winfrey interview

 In the interview with Winfrey, Meghan, who is biracial, accused the royal household of expressing concern about how dark the skin tone of her children would be, something Harry confirmed.
 Meghan and Harry announced in the interview that they are expecting a daughter this summer; Williams, who gave birth to daughter Olympia in September 2017, expressed hope that their girls wouldn’t face the same issues.

 “I want Meghan’s daughter, my daughter and your daughter to live in a society that is driven by respect,” she wrote.
 “Keep in your memory the fruitage of the spirit is love, joy, peace, long-suffering, kindness, goodness, faith, mildness, self-control.
-Against such things there is no law.
+Against such things there is no law.”

 “I am so proud of you for being so brave,” she added.
 “I know it is never easy.
 You are strong — both you and Harry.
 I love you.
 I adore you.
-Your friend S”
+Your friend S”.

 Williams has been an outspoken advocate for women’s empowerment and positive body image.
 In a 2015 New York Times story, Williams admitted that getting comfortable in her powerful physique was a journey.
 It’s one that has taken her to the cover of Vogue, a place more usually reserved for celebrities and models, and to ESPN the Magazine’s Body Issue.